-Ignite’s manager training programs are designed to maximize the skills needed for top performance in today’s workplace.
+Ignite’s onsite training programs work to increase workplace performance.
 Our three-hour workshops build on the five traits of high-performing managers identified in Gallup’s State of the American Manager.

-Whether your managers are brand new to their positions, or have been on the job for years, we have training that will help improve their performance.
-In addition to management fundamentals for new managers, we offer three levels of training: Essential Skills, Inner Leadership Skills, and Strategic Leadership Skills, all designed to move your managers to high performance.
-Check out the workshop details below.
+Whether your managers are brand new to their positions, or have been on the job for years, our training programs will improve their performance.
+In addition to management fundamentals for new managers, we offer three levels of training: Essential Skills, Inner Leadership Skills, and Strategic Leadership Skills.
+Check out the program details below.

 Management Fundamentals for New Managers